JustinSima/word2vec/README.md

-# word-2-vec
+# word2vec

-An implementation of the word-to-vec algorithm, with an easy to use interface.
+An implementation of the word2vec algorithm, with an easy to use interface.